garyg1/pascal-interpreter/README.md

 # Pascal Interpreter
-Interpreter for a decent subset of Pascal.
+Interpreter for a decent subset of Pascal, with full unit test coverage + 50+ system tests.
 (This was done for a class project.)

 ## Usage
 #### Run Interpreter